prashantvermaiiitb/webpack-project/README.md

 42. Next we are planning to put on the standard way of commiting the messsages
     1.  for this we are planning to have standard-version as the supporting package.
     2. Added a release command in package.json for the same
+    3. After this we are ready to trigger the command 'yarn release'.
+    4.  standard release package will be generating a change log file and we will be pushing it to git hub repo.
+    5.